View your education data accessibility statement

 Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting the accessibility requirements, use the ESFA enquiry form and quote your Unique Reference Number (URN).
+If you find any problems not listed on this page or think we’re not meeting the accessibility requirements, please use the Customer Help Portal .

 Enforcement procedure